SinTan1729/chhoto-url/docs/CLI.md

 This if not recommended in actual use however, as it will allow anyone to create new links and delete old ones.
 This might not seem like a bad idea, until you have hundreds of links pointing to illegal content.
 Since there are no logs, it's impossible to prove that those links aren't created by you.

+## Healthcheck

+There's a special unauthenticated healthcheck route listening to `127.0.0.1:1729/healthz` (so not accessible by the public).
+When accessed, it would either return `healthy` or `unhealthy`.
+Look at the [deployment examples](../deploy) to see how to use it for healthchecks.